-The results of the Additional Survey on Indigenous Populations, published by the National Institute for Statistics and Census, gives a total of 600,329 people who recognise themselves as descending from or belonging to an indigenous people.
+The results of the Additional Survey on Indigenous Populations (2004-5), published by the National Institute for Statistics and Census, gave a total of 600,329 people who recognized themselves as descending from or belonging to an indigenous people.

 Many Argentinians believe there are no indigenous people in their country, either because the majority have died out or are on the verge of doing so, or because "their descendants" were assimilated into Western civilisation long ago and they now live like any other citizen.

 Legislation concerning indigenous peoples